Current D'Orazio Lab members

 Jamila Tucker, M.S.

 Jamila is from Chattanooga, TN.
 She got a B.S. in Biology at UT-Chattanooga, and then she moved to Middle Tennessee State Univ. where she obtained her M.S. degree.
-At MTSU, she investigated the sex bias in susceptibility to Cryptococcus neoformans infection for her master's thesis.
-In 2019, she started the IBS program at UK, and she joined the D'Orazio in July 2020, right in the middle of the Covid-19 pandemic!
+She joined the lab in July 2020.
+She showed that egress of Listeria from the MLN requires cell-to-cell spread, and she is investigating the ability of various myeloid & stromal subsets in in the MLN to support intracellular growth.

 Undergraduate students progressing towards an independent project in the lab: